quicwg/base-drafts/draft-ietf-quic-transport.md

 ## ACK_ECN Frame {#frame-ack-ecn}

 A QUIC connection MUST keep counters for each ECN codepoint, recording the number of packets that were received with the corresponding ECN codepoint in the IP header.
 If the header is not readable from the application, the codepoint 00 (Not-ECT) MUST be assumed.
+If any packet are duplicated by the network then only the value of the ECN field of the packet copy first received SHALL be included in the counters, the ECN field value for a duplicate SHALL be ignored.
+This to prevent the on-side attack ({{security-ecn}}) and ensure that ACK_ECN frames becomes idempotent in the event of packet duplication.

 ACK_ECN Frame MUST be used when when an endpoint is acknowledging a packet were the IP header ECN field was marked as ECT(0), ECT(1), or ECN-CE when received.